Princess Amelia (1799 packet): Packet

 Princess Amelia twice had to go into quarantine at Falmouth because of deaths due to fever.
 Princess Amelia, Richard Stevens, master, left Tortola on 19 January 1805 and arrived at Falmouth on 10 February.
 Because two crew members had died of fever on the passage she went into quarantine on her arrival.
 In 1807 Captain Stevens and eight crew members died of yellow fever at Jamaica.
 Princess Amelia arrived at Falmouth on 11 January 1808.

 Princess Amelia Packet arrived in Falmouth on 2 July 1811, having sailed from Jamaica in April.
 In August 1812 she left Bridgetown, Barbados, for St. Thomas.
 From there she sailed for England.
 It was on this voyage back to Falmouth that she encountered Rossie.

 Rossie was armed with ten 12-pounder guns and one long 9-pounder on a pivot, and had a crew of 95; Princess Amelia was armed with four 6-pounders and two 9-pounders, and had a crew of 27 or 28.
 Princess Amelia had to strike after she had lost three men killed, including her captain, Isaac Moorsom, and her sailing master, John Nankivell, and 11 men wounded.
 (Some of the wounded may have died later as a report on her arrival in Savannah gives her casualties as six dead and six or seven wounded.)
 American casualties were seven men wounded, one of them, the first lieutenant, severely.

 Rossie sent her prize into Savannah, Georgia.
+American sources reported that Princess Amelia's passengers had expressed their thanks for the polite treatment they received from Captain Barney.